-According to a first aspect, there is provided a data communication system as claimed in appended claim 1: there is 10 provided a data communication system including a centralized server arrangement coupled via a communication network arrangement to a plurality of client devices, wherein the centralized server arrangement and the client devices are operable to exchange data therebetween, wherein the system 15 is operable to allocate the data into a primary type of data, namely as time-critical, and at least a secondary type of data, namely non-time-critical or less-time-critical data, and wherein the primary type of data is communicated substantially immediately within the system, and at least the second-20 ary type of data is communicated in the system in association with corresponding acknowledgements (ACK) being communicated in the system in response to receipt of the second type of data at one or more of the client devices.
-The invention is of advantage in that it is capable of providing an improved 25 quality-of-service to the client devices, for example when the client devices and their associated communication links to the data server arrangement are of mutually different data communication performance.
+According to a first aspect, there is provided a data communication system including a plurality of communication devices coupled to each other via a communication network.
+The plurality of communication devices are operable to exchange data therebetween, wherein the system is operable to allocate the data into a primary type of data and at least a 20 secondary type of data.
+The primary type of data is communicated substantially immediately within the system, and at least the secondary type of data is communicated in the system in association with corresponding acknowledgements receipt and processing of the at least secondary type of data at one or more of the plurality of communication devices.

+The invention is of advantage in that it is capable of providing an improved quality-of-service to the client devices, for example when the client devices and their associated 30 communication links to the data server arrangement are of mutually different data communication performance.

-It will be appreciated that the centralized server can be used 30 for communicating data, or data can be communicated in a peer-to-peer manner.
-The communication can be between clients or between server and client, for example when play-back is used
+It will be appreciated that the centralized server can be used for communicating data, or data can be communicated in a peer-to-peer manner.
+The communication can be between 35 clients or between server and client, for example when playback is used.

-It is possible that another server can exchange data between 35 a client device and the centralized server as a router, if a direct client connection to the centralized server is slower than the connection between client to a route server and the centralized server.
-The route server can exists in any location or network, which has better response time than centralized 40 server for the client, and it can also control the data flow of different data types.
-When there are many clients in the communication, the centralized server is typically then needed or some client should then operate as the centralized server.
-If the communication is only between two devices, peer-to-peer 45 communication is also optionally employed.
-Peer-to-peer communication can also be used with multipoint communication, for example peer-to-peer rings, wherein the clients are mutually connected by using structured overlay network using ring topology.
-This kind of peer-to-peer communica- 50 tion can sometimes start with the centralized server, but there is no active need to use a centralized server during the communication.
-The clients can execute acknowledgements by themselves and make change requests by themselves, when they notice that there is need to change some properties, for 55 example resolution, frame-rate, audio quality, and so forth.
-In multipart communication, there is often a benefit in using a centralized server, because the centralized server can do all needed controls and adjustments, but it is not mandatory.
+It is possible that another server can exchange data between a client device and the centralized server as a router, if a direct client connection to the centralized server is slower than the 40 connection between client to a route server and the centralized server.
+The route server can exists in any location or network, which has better response time than centralized server for the client, and it can also control the data flow of different data types.
+When there are many clients in the com- 45 munication, the centralized server is typically then needed or some client should then operate as the centralized server.
+If the communication is only between two devices, peer-to-peer communication is also optionally employed.
+Peer-to-peer communication can also be used with multipoint communi- 50 cation, for example peer-to-peer rings, wherein the clients are mutually connected by using structured overlay network using ring topology.
+This kind of peer-to-peer communication can sometimes start with the centralized server, but there is no active need to use a centralized server during the communication.
+The clients can execute acknowledgements by themselves and make change requests by themselves, when they notice that there is need to change some properties, for example resolution, frame-rate, audio quality, and so forth.
+In multipart communication, there is often a benefit in using a 60 centralized server, because the centralized server can do all needed controls and adjustments, but it is not mandatory.

-Optionally, in the data communication system, the primary 60 type of data includes audio data, and the secondary type of data includes image and/or video data and/or any other data.
+Optionally, in the data communication system, the primary type of data includes audio data, and the secondary type of data includes image and/or video data and/or any other data.
+65

-Optionally, the data communication system can be a video conferencing service, a video broadcasting service (such as Youtube, Netflix, Viaplay and similar), a teleconference service, a multiuser game service, a video-on-demand service and so forth
+Optionally, the data communication system can be a video conferencing service, a video broadcasting service (such as

+Youtube, Netflix, Viaplay and similar), a teleconference service, a multiuser game service, a video-on-demand service and so forth.